 The Thumb: A flat region corresponding to the "thumb" of the "mitten".
 Mostly agricultural.
 Thomas Edison grew up in its largest city, Port Huron, which is a major crossing to Canada (the Blue Water Bridge connects Port Huron to Sarnia, Ontario, and is probably the most direct route for most Michiganders to Toronto).note Where the Thumb ends and Southeast and Mid-Michigan end is a local point of contention.
 It's universally agreed that all of Tuscola, Huron, and Sanilac Counties are in the Thumb, but depending on who you ask, the thumb also includes Lapeer and St. Clair Counties, as well as portions of northern Macomb and Oakland Counties and maybe even eastern Genesee County.
 This is deadly Serious Business to some.
 It all depends on whether you believe The Thumb is a geographic region, a political region, an economic region, or just where the thumb would be if Michigan were a hand.

 West Michigan: Often called the West Coast, since it lies on the shore of Lake Michigan.
 Centered on Grand Rapids, the state's second-largest city, which was historically a major base for the furniture industry; today, the most famous company in the city is "multi-level marketing" consumer goods companyAmway.
-Also home to large numbers of stern Dutch Calvinists (to the point that there's a town of Holland just west of Grand Rapids with an annual tulip festival, wooden shoes, and a Dutch Reformed seminary/college), with a predictable effect on the region's politics: although the city of Grand Rapids itself is quite liberal (having been abandoned by the Dutch and taken over by Catholic Italians, Poles, and Latinos), the region as a whole is considered a very safe seat for the Republicans.note And now you know why there's Freestate Amsterdam: the stern Christians went off to Michigan.
+Also home to large numbers of stern Dutch Calvinists (to the point that there's a town of Holland just west of Grand Rapids with an annual tulip festival, wooden shoes, and a Dutch Reformed seminary/college),note And now you know why there's Freestate Amsterdam: the stern Christians went off to Michigan, and sadly that's not just a joke, it's seriously true. with a predictable effect on the region's politics: although the city of Grand Rapids itself is quite liberal (having been abandoned by the Dutch and taken over by Catholic Italians, Poles, and Latinos), the region as a whole is considered a very safe seat for the Republicans; Libertarian/Tea Party darling Justin Amash represents Greater Grand Rapids including downtown Grand Rapids itself, and asking "How can that be?" will earn you a long and loud lecture on what "Gerrymandering" is.

 The more rural areas are noted for their fruit production, including viticulture (i.e. wine); Lake Michigan increases rainfall and moderates the climate, making the whole coast heaven for fruit farmers.
+As a result, Michigan as a state has the second-most diverse range of agricultural crops, beat out only by California in that statistic.
 Also heavily dependent on tourism: there are lots of nice beaches on the lake shoreline, which attract people from elsewhere in the state (and other places; people from Chicago and its suburbs come too) in the summertime.

 Southwest Michigan—near the border with Indiana—has its own dynamic.
 The parts closer to the middle, like Kalamazoo, note Yes, there is a Kalamazoo; it's in Michigan, there's a good chance that any pharmaceuticals you're taking were researched and manufactured there, and it's very nice are a bit more like Mid-Michigan, but the far southwest is another story.
 It's closer to Chicago than anything else, and could be considered to be an outpost of Greater Chicagoland.
+The region's proximity to South Bend, Indiana (home to the University of Notre Dame) also uniquely makes it one of the state's only areas to have a significant number of Notre Dame football fansnote traditionally an Arch-Enemy of both Michigan and Michigan State, and thus even among Catholic and even Irish Catholic Michiganders.
 Historically quite industrial; now quite depressed.
 A sort of mirror image of Detroit and its suburbs has popped up, with St. Joseph being predominantly rich and white and Benton Harbor, across the St. Joseph River, being predominantly poor and black.

 Kalamazoo plays host to two educational institutions—Western Michigan University and Kalamazoo College.
 WMU is notable for being a party school (nicknamed "Wastern") rather like Indiana's Purdue University, but of a substantially lower caliber in most areas except for Medieval Studies, while Kalamazoo is a liberal arts college notable for sending all its undergrads abroad for a year and being ridiculously expensive.
 However, two other areas in which WMU has long held much prestige are vocal jazz (their vocal-jazz ensemble "Gold Company" has a long track record for winning the highest awards for collegiate vocal jazz music) and its aviation program.
 Many of the nation's air-traffic controllers earned their credentials at WMU.
 Another major attraction there is the Kalamazoo Aviation History Museum, known to locals as the "Air Zoo".
 Consisting of two buildings (which are far enough apart to require a short drive), its aircraft collection is surprisingly diverse and rich, and includes one of the only two SR-71B "Blackbird" trainer aircraft ever built (the sole surviving B).
 Also nearby is the Gilmore Car Museum (an automotive history collection rivalling that of even the Motor City itself).